daviddias99/projects/README.md

 ---
 ### CPAR - Parallel computing

-In this course we learned about differnt aspects of parrallel computing and parallel machines.
+In this course we learned about different aspects of parrallel computing and parallel machines.
 We learned about cache efficency, ways of parallelizing algorithms and ways of modelling and analyse the performance of parallel computer systems.

 More info on the [course](https://sigarra.up.pt/feup/en/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=350413).